Vegan Tomato Galette

 What is a galette?

-There are 3 types of galettes– a fruit galette, Breton galette and Creole galette.
-Today what we are preparing falls under the fruit galette category.
-If you didn’t know, tomatoes are technically a fruit!
+There are typically 3 types of galettes – a fruit galette, Breton galette, and a Creole galette.
+This savory vegan galette is technically a fruit galette since tomatoes are fruit!

 ingredients for Vegan Tomato Galette on blue board

-• Dairy-free ricotta cheese: You can opt for store-bought ricotta from brands like Tofutti and Kite Hill, but we recommend using our Easy Tofu Ricotta recipe.
+• Vegan ricotta cheese: You can use store-bought ricotta from brands like Tofutti and Kite Hill, but we recommend using our Easy Tofu Ricotta recipe.

-• Garlic: The more, the better.
+• Garlic: The more fresh garlic cloves, the better.
 Garlic and tomatoes are a match made in heaven.

 horizontal photo of a sliced Vegan Tomato Galette on parchment paper